andreiturcanu/Tutorials/How to fix the "CORS" issue.md

 If you have ever built a web app and wants to interact with a REST API, you might be familiar with this error.
 If you also build the API, you might wonder: why it worked with Postman when you're testing your API, it may even work with mobile apps as well. _There must be something wrong with my web app._ However, it is not the case.

-This article will give you a overall idea on what CORS is, and how to **_fix_** it.
+This article will give you a overall idea on what CORS is, and how to '_fix_' it.

 # CORS

 ## What is CORS

 **CORS** stands for Cross-Origin Resource Sharing.
-It is a mechanism that allows the browser to restrict sending requests to a different domain.
+It is a mechanism that restricts requests coming from a different domain.

 ## Why CORS